 It’s easy to assume you’re hungry if you’ve gone all day with only one glass of water.
 Keep a reusable water bottle clipped onto your backpack or daypack and use it all day.
 It’ll help you feel full between meals and you’ll have more energy.

 I’m one of those people who can go from “fine” to “hangry” in about 2.5 seconds.
 And when I’m in hangry mode, I’m looking for the most calorie-laden meal I can get into my belly immediately.

 Prevent this situation by always having a few healthy snack options handy.
 Nuts, fruit, and even certain types of cheese (in moderation) can help stave off the hunger pangs until you can get your next meal.
 Always keep a few in your daypack to break into when you can’t get a real meal.

 Get that lean protein

 Fish, seafood, and chicken dishes tend to be a little healthier than their beef and pork counterparts, so try to center the majority of your diet around these protein options.
 Fortunately, nearly every culture and country has some amazing methods of cooking these meats, so you won’t have to sacrifice flavor for your waistline.

 Swap pasta for rice

 Backpackers the world over will groan at me for saying this, but try to avoid eating too much pasta while on the road.
-Instead choose rice, the wilder the better.
+Instead choose rice, such as brown, basmati or other long-grain or wild rice.
+The reason?
+Most store-bought pasta is processed, and many include trace amounts of sugar.
+If you’re noshing on pasta every day, that can start to add up.
 Rice bowls loaded with lots of veggies and chicken or fish are easy hostel-kitchen meals you can cook for yourself.
 Just be sure the majority of the meal is veggies and protein and not rice!

 Try to avoid the deep-fryer